 High-profile charity initiatives can easily become a way of masking a new version of an old colonial story:

 Please do leave a comment.
-Even a short one will help this information get out to more people.
+Just a short one, please!
+This helps get the information get out to more people.

 Continue on The Center of the Ethical Jewelry Exposé: Jewelry, Neocolonialism, and Strange Fruit